ollej/rusty-aquarium/README.md

     movements: SingleSpeed, Accelerating, AcceleratingEdgeIdling, Crab, Random,
     * **bubbles** - Number of movement bubbles to show after this fish.
 Set to `0` to not display any bubbles.
+    * **collision_aversion** - A number between 0 and 1.
+The higher the
+    number, the less chance that the fish changes direction when colliding.
     * **speed** - The speed of the fish in X and Y direction.
     * **speed_randomness** - A multiplier used when randomizing fish speed.
     Should be between 0.0 and 1.0.